pixlsus/website/WRITING.md

 ### Video
 Embedded videos, like Youtube, can be inserted directly if they are wrapped in a `<div class='fluid-vid'>` tag.
-The `class='fluid-vid'` is to ensure that the iframe video is responsive with the rest of the site to various browser widths.
+This is to ensure that the iframe video is responsive with the rest of the site across various browser widths.

 ```html
 <div class='fluid-vid'>